-EDUC 400 Senior Seminar 1 hour Integrative seminar culminating in a professional portfolio which demonstrates competency in major areas of theory and practice accompanied by successful presentation and oral examination.
+EDUC 400 Senior Seminar 3 hours Integrative seminar culminating in a professional portfolio which demonstrates competency in major areas of theory and practice accompanied by successful presentation.
 A minimum grade of "C" is required for graduation.
-Prerequisites: EDUC 101, EDUC 300, senior standing and admission to the Teacher Certification Program.
+Prerequisites: EDUC 102, EDUC 300, senior standing and admission to the Teacher Certification Program.